aashimawadhwa/dino-game/README.md

 # T-rex dino
 #
-using HTML, CSS and JavaScript
+T-rex game using HTML, CSS and JavaScript